About

 Inquiries, comments, and discussions of any kind as well as leads for new opportunities are generally welcome at hackitude42®gmail.com.
 For personal/judicial contact information, please refer to hackitu.de’s corresponding whois database.

 In case you want to keep up with the sheer amount of new posts being published here, there is an RSS feed.
-For distraction-free or dark mode, most articles should be well compatible with for example Chrome Reader Mode or Firefox Reader View.
+For distraction-free or dark mode reading, most articles should be well compatible with for example Chrome Reader Mode or Firefox Reader View.

 hackitu.de & Privacy

-Hackitude proudly runs without requiring cookies, JavaScript, external resources, unrelated stock photos, hilariously insecure and bloated publishing frameworks, or any other server-side databases or scripts.
-Not that I would not like or use those techniques in general, but a minimal from-scratch approach seemed more appropriate and beneficial in this context – it’s basically an automated export of some local git repositories with handmade layout.
+Hackitude proudly runs without requiring cookies, JavaScript, external CDN resources, semi-related stock or AI pictures, overly bloated and thus often insecure publishing frameworks, or any other server-side databases or scripts.
+While these tools can be appreciated in general, a minimalist from-scratch approach seemed better suited in this context – it’s essentially just an automated export of some local git repository README files with handmade layout after all.

-In compliance with the EUDataP regulations, information about the device you use to look at this website is collected, stored, and will be deleted timely except for when needed for legal reasons.
-Apart from this access logging, no other personal data will be gathered, processed, or sent to third parties.
+In compliance with EUDataP regulations, information about the device you use to access this website is collected, stored, and will be deleted timely unless retention is required for legal reasons.
+Apart from this access logging, no other personal data will be gathered, processed, or shared with third parties.

 Licensing details for website content such as articles can be found at Creative Commons BY-NC-SA 4.0.
 Software source code is published under the terms of the GNU AGPL 3.0.